The leading global voice

 Home > Partnering with UEFA > UEFA A Healthy Heart Your Goal

-UEFA, the World Heart Federation, the Dutch Heart Foundation and the Royal Netherlands Football Association (KNVB) are coming together at the UEFA Women’s Euro 2017 to promote heart health and fight against cardiovascular disease, the number one killer in the world.
+UEFA, the World Heart Federation, the Dutch Heart Foundation and the Royal Netherlands Football Association (KNVB) came together at the UEFA Women’s Euro 2017 to promote heart health and fight against cardiovascular disease, the number one killer in the world.

 Our programme theme is ‘A healthy heart your goal‘, focusing on encouraging children, women and all fans to lead an active, healthy lifestyle and take up sports such as football to help keep their heart healthy.

-On the occasion of the UEFA women’s EURO, we’re encouraging women, kids and all the football fans to embrace a healthy, active lifestyle – because we know it makes a difference to our hearts and our health.
+On the occasion of the UEFA women’s EURO, we encouraged women, kids and all the football fans to embrace a healthy, active lifestyle – because we know it makes a difference to our hearts and our health.

 You can do something now to keep your and your friends’ and loved ones’ hearts healthy!

 We hosted a 28 day fitness challenge starting on 19th June to encourage women to be more active.
 The challenge is over, but you can still access all the inspirational “challenge of the day” and tips on the challenge Facebook page

 Download the Active Match app